robweber/omni-epd/README.md

 Below is a list of known projects currently utilizing `omni-epd`.
 If you're interested in building a very small media player, check them out.

 * [VSMP+](https://github.com/robweber/vsmp-plus) - My own VSMP project with a built in web server for easy administration.

+## Contributing

+PRs accepted!
+If there a fix for any of the documentation or something is not quite clear, please [point it out](https://github.com/robweber/omni-epd/issues).
+If you want to extend this framework by adding a new display type; a good place to start is one of the [existing display classes](https://github.com/robweber/omni-epd/tree/main/src/omni_epd/displays) for an example.

 ## License
 [GPLv3](/LICENSE)